bxshan/research2026/onepager.md

-# Tracing Institutional Bias Transfer from Wikipedia to Transformer Models
+# Tracing Institutional Bias Transfer from Wikipedia to Large Language Models

 Boxuan Shan
+December 2025

 ---

 ## Abstract

-Large Language Models (LLMs) rely heavily on Wikipedia as training data, yet Wikipedia contains socioeconomic biases in how it describes institutions such as high schools.
+Large Language Models (LLMs) rely heavily on Wikipedia as a part of the training data, yet Wikipedia contains socioeconomic biases in how it describes institutions such as high schools.
 This project investigates whether these biases, in article length, descriptive language, and geographic associations transfer to LLMs even when entity names and locations are removed ("blinded") from training data.
-By training three GPT-2 models from scratch on controlled datasets (original Wikipedia, entity-blinded Wikipedia, and entity-blinded with high school articles added in), I will test whether this "entity blinding" effectively reduces institutional bias.
+By training three GPT-2 models from scratch on controlled datasets (original Wikipedia, entity-blinded Wikipedia, and entity-blinded with high school articles added in), I will test whether this "entity blinding" effectively reduces institutional bias, and how the additional high school articles reintroduce bias.
 This research will provide evidence on how bias propagates from data to LLMs in training, and evaluate the effectiveness of a widely proposed debiasing strategy, with implications for safer AI development practices.

 ## 1. Motivation & Research Context

 Large Language Models heavily rely on Wikipedia as a text source.
 Although Wikipedia aspires to be neutral, it is still unavoidably different across geography, levels of socioeconomic status, and institutional prestige.
 As a result, Wikipedia functions, informally, as not only an encyclopedia but also the infrastructure for LLMs: its linguistic and structural patterns shape the congnitive prior of modern LLMs.

 Recent work on Subliminal Learning [1] shows that inherent biases and preferences in text corpora can transfer from model to model even if semantic cues are removed, and only numerical data is passed on.
 This suggests that biases within Wikipedia may be transferred to LLMs not only through explicit descriptors (e.g., "prestigious", "underfunded"), but also through hidden patterns such as article length, distribution of these descriptors, sentence structure, etc.

 This project will study whether inherent socioeconomic biases embedded in Wikipedia about U.S. high schools is preserved, or altered in some way as it is absorbed into transformer representations.